Rlegaspi562/STAT511/README.md

 ### Currently just saving the preview.rmd because I knit those into PDF's to turn in.

-### I feel like my workflow and process is completely off, so if you are reading this (hello, welcome, and thank you) and _feel free to give out any suggestions :)_
+### My workflow and process definitely needs improvement, so if you are reading this (hello, welcome, and thank you) and _feel free to give out any suggestions :)_